Hudson Theatre: 1950s and 1960s

 The production Toys in the Attic was announced for the Hudson Theatre in late 1959.
 Toys in the Attic opened the following year, becoming one of the few successful Broadway productions during the theater's third run.
-NBC agreed in September 1961 to sell the theater for $1.1 million to Samuel Lehrer, who wished to replace the theater with a parking garage.
+NBC agreed in September 1961 to sell the theater for $1.1 million to Samuel Lehrer, who wished to replace it with a parking garage.
 NBC said it could not find any theatrical company interested in the site.
 Theatrical groups heavily opposed the plans, and Robert Breen, a producer who had lived in the 44th Street wing since 1942, refused to move out.
-The uncertain status of the theater meant that productions could only run for a few weeks at a time, so the theater stood empty for long periods.
+The theater's uncertain status meant that productions could run only a few weeks at a time, so the theater stood empty for long periods.
 In May 1962, NBC agreed to sell the theater for $1.25 million to Sommer Brothers Construction, which planned an office and garage building on the site.
 After Strange Interlude played the theater in 1963, the theater was vacant for two years.

-The Sommer Brothers were never able to redevelop the Hudson Theatre's site because they could not acquire enough land on 45th Street for their office development.
+The Sommer Brothers never redeveloped the Hudson Theatre's site because they could not acquire enough land on 45th Street for their office development.
 As a result, in 1965, they placed the theater for sale.
 It was then acquired by Abraham Hirschfeld.
 The same year, the Hudson hosted the satirical burlesque production This Was Burlesque starring Ann Corio.
 This show had 125 performances before touring the country.
 Leroy C. Griffith announced in 1966 that he would operate the Hudson Theatre for burlesque productions.
 Later that year, Seymour Durst moved to acquire several lots on the city block, including the Hudson Theatre, though he denied he bought the theater itself.
 Variety magazine reported in February 1967 that Durst had not only bought the Hudson Theatre but also was looking to lease it to an adult film exhibitor.
 Among the films shown there were Andy Warhol's I, a Man and Bike Boy.
 The theater also hosted the Broadway production How to Be a Jewish Mother during December 1967 and January 1968.